 Learn more about the detailed benefits of a daily warm oil massage from our article by Dr. Claudia Welch on Abhyanga.

 To promote healthy sleep patterns, massage the scalp and soles of the feet with sesame oil before bedtime.
 And to use sesame oil as a part of your daily oral routine,5 take one tablespoon of oil in the morning, and swish around in the mouth.
 Do not gargle, and do not swallow.
-Swish for 20 minutes (you may need to build up to this), allowing the oil and your saliva to make a yellowish mixture in your mouth.
+Swish for up to 20 minutes (you may need to build up to this), allowing the oil and your saliva to make a yellowish mixture in your mouth.
 Spit, and rinse out the mouth with warm water.
 You can follow by rinsing with a mouthwash or brushing to remove any leftover residue.

 Sesame seed and oil should be avoided from an Ayurvedic perspective if there is excess heat in the body, as well as high ama (toxic build up) or congestion.